Skip to content

 What if the voice clone needs updates or changes?

 Minor adjustments (adding new terminology, tweaking pronunciation) can often be done without re-recording.
 Major changes (different emotional tone, significant new content types) may require partial or full re-recording.
-Trillet handles updates as part of ongoing voice maintenance.
+Either way, updates follow the same workflow: re-record the affected sections and re-test before redeploying.

 How does custom voice pricing compare to standard voices?